nadeche/mars_weather_app/REPORT.md

 ###### MarsWeatherWidgetProvider
 This class extends an *AppWidgetProvider* that calls the **UpdateWidgetService** when the widget receives an update call either from the app or on its own once every 24 hours as specified in the xml of *widget_info_mars_weather.xml*.
 ###### UpdateWidgetService
 This service provides the widget with data.
 It collects data about the weather on Mars and loads a photo from memory or from internet.
-To collect data from internet it runs a seperate thread.
+To collect data from internet it runs a separate thread.
 After the service has run the widget layout is updated and the intent to open the app with a tap on the widget is set.
 To collect data it uses the **PhotoManager** and the **InternetManager**.
-##### Custom view classs
+##### Custom view classes
 ###### VerticalTextView
 This class is an implementation of a custom textView.
 It converts a textView to a vertical textView.
 This is only used to create a y axis title next to the graph display in the **GraphDataFragment**.
 #### Challenges